1. Bench seats

 I love when you can recycle packaging and different items around the home to be more multi-purpose.
 Here is a great shoe storage idea using wooden wine boxes or crates as baskets to store under seating.

-You could also look at vintage farmhouse apple crates, which are typically upright structures with about three tilted crates attached.
+You could also look at sourcing vintage farmhouse apple crates.
+These are typically upright structures with about three tilted crates attached.

 Speaking about crates, check out these colourful crates that can be used as a feature wall.
 This is perfect for a teenagers room or an industrial bachelor pad.